cameron-mccawley/CTF-Writeups/OSU_league2020/web2/web2.md

 ![img](img/notes.png)

-We are told to look into "Insecure direct object references", which is a type of access control vulnerability that happens in applications that use user supplied inpit directly.
+We are told to look into "Insecure direct object references", which is a type of access control vulnerability that happens in applications that use user supplied input directly.

 Opening a note, we can see how we could abuse that: